michelengelen/ic-dashboard/README.md

 # ic-dashboard
-AN IC dasboard to collect data from SVN services and issue trackers to a single place
+A dashboard for engineers to collect data from SVN services and issue trackers to a single place